elliotdickison/js-app-starter/README.md

 ## Immutable

-[Custom reducer code](https://github.com/elliotdickison/js-app-starter/blob/master/src/plumbing/create-store.js) works around Redux's current assumption that the state is a plain objection and allows it to be a single [ImmutableJS](https://facebook.github.io/immutable-js/) object (i.e. store.getState() returns an immutable object).
-React ensures that the UI is immutable as well (no custom DOM manipulations).
+Custom [reducer handling code](https://github.com/elliotdickison/js-app-starter/blob/master/src/plumbing/create-store.js) works around [Redux's current assumption](https://github.com/rackt/redux/blob/6b8a4a87d796cde00681528138ae3c2e71141fae/src/utils/combineReducers.js#L19) that the state is a plain objection and allows it to be a single [ImmutableJS](https://facebook.github.io/immutable-js/) object (i.e. store.getState() returns an immutable object).
+This allows for cleaner, more efficient reducer code and ensures that the state is not accidentally mutated.
+And of course React ensures that the UI is immutable (no custom DOM manipulations).

 ## Testable

 [Substack's Tape](https://github.com/substack/tape) library, which uses the tried-and-true Test Anything Protocol, is used as an all-in-one testing/assertion solution.
-The React test utils allow for [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) of components, meaning that individual components can be easily isolated and tested without the need for a DOM or complex mocking/stubbing.
+React's Test Utils allow for [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) of components, meaning that individual components can be easily isolated and tested without the need for a DOM or complex mocking/stubbing.

 ## Developable

 All of the awesome dev tools from [Dan Abromov](https://github.com/gaearon/react-transform-boilerplate) are included when the app is run in development mode.
-This means: hot module replacement (auto-reloading of javascript and sass w/o browser refreshes), in-browser error display, and the redux dev tools (time travel, etc.).
+This means: hot module replacement (auto-reloading of javascript and sass w/o browser refreshes or lost state), in-browser error display, and the default redux dev tools (action logging, time travel, etc.).

 # Setup